PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Methodology

-Under a na\"ive assumption of removing nonlinearities, this shows the exact same form as \SGC.
-We do not actually use this version of \GIN since it is essentially the same model as \SGC and does not perform as well on graph-level tasks, however, we want to note that the \emph{pathway} for message passing remains somewhat similar.
-While our theoretical results are established for a specific architecture type, we hypothesize that exploiting the message-passing mechanism in the same way remains effective even if the specific model incorporates internally complex message passing mechanisms compared to the \SGC, and validate this empirically in Section \ref{sec:results}.
+Under a na\"ive assumption of removing nonlinearities, this shows the same form as \SGC.
+We do not actually use this version of ``\GIN" since it is essentially just an \SGC; however, we want to note that the \emph{pathway} for message passing remains relatively similar.
+While our theoretical results are established for a specific architecture type, we hypothesize that exploiting the message-passing mechanism in the same way remains effective even if the specific model incorporates internally complex message passing mechanisms compared to the \SGC, and validate this empirically in Section \ref{sec:experiments}.
+We also test the effect of using a perturbation created using $\rvu_1$ as compared to using other heuristic methods instead of the eigenvector-based alignment, such as using the structural properties of the graph as compared to completely random perturbations.